-How long does moderna vaccine lasts?
+How long does the Moderna vaccine last?

-2. Pregnant or breastfeeding women
+2. Women who are pregnant or breastfeeding

 1. Pediatric population

-The safety and efficacy of moderna vaccines in children and adolescents less than 18 years of age have not yet been studied so no data is available hence vaccination should be avoided.
+The safety and efficacy of Moderna vaccines in children and adolescents less than 18 years of age have not yet been studied, so no data is available; hence vaccination should be avoided.

-2. Elderly population
+6. Elderly population

-3. Hypersensitivity and anaphylaxis
+7. Hypersensitivity and anaphylaxis

-After vaccine administration anaphylactic reactions can occur so special medical attention should be given to such individuals and hence an individual should be observed for 15 minutes after vaccination.
+After vaccine administration, anaphylactic reactions can occur, so special medical attention should be given to such individuals, and hence an individual should be observed for 15 minutes after vaccination.
 The individuals who experienced hypersensitivity reaction after the initial dose should not be administered the second dose of vaccine.

-4. Anxiety-related reactions
+8. Anxiety-related reactions

-After vaccination anxiety-related reactions like vasovagal reactions (syncope), hyperventilation, or stress‐related reactions can occur after vaccine administration as a psychogenic response to injection, and hence precautions are necessary to avoid injury because of fainting.
+After vaccination, anxiety-related reactions like vasovagal reactions (syncope), hyperventilation, or stress‐related reactions can occur after vaccine administration as a psychogenic response to injection, and hence precautions are necessary to avoid injury because of fainting.

-5. Concurrent illness
+9. Concurrent illness

-Patients suffering from acute severe febrile illness or acute infection should not be administered the vaccine as it can cause serious side effects but vaccination should not be avoided in a low-grade fever of infection.
+Patients suffering from acute severe febrile illness or acute infection should not be administered the vaccine as it can cause serious side effects, but vaccination should not be avoided in a low-grade fever of infection.

 Animal studies do not indicate direct or indirect side effects concerning fertility or reproduction.

-Is moderna vaccine effective against variants?
+Is the Moderna vaccine effective against variants?

 Recent studies have shown that new SARS-COV-2 variants such as B.1.1.7 and 501Y.V2 have no effect on the efficacy of the Moderna vaccine, indicating that the vaccine is still effective against these variants.
 However, data analysis on the efficacy and safety of the Moderna vaccine on variants is still undergoing trials.